Free Postage Within Australia

 Asia's Huge Question

-- Deputy Vice-Chancellor International Michael Wesley interrogates the future for India and Australia – the likely challenges, opportunities and threats facing the two nations.
+- Michael Wesley interrogates the future for India and Australia – the likely challenges, opportunities and threats facing the two nations.

-- Professor of International Relations at King’s College London Harsh V. Pant reveals how India views Australia and how Canberra can supercharge relations.
+- Harsh V. Pant reveals how India views Australia and how Canberra can supercharge relations.

-- Lecturer of strategic studies at Deakin University Elizabeth Buchanan reviews Australia’s options as China expands its Antarctic operations.
+- Elizabeth Buchanan looks at Australia’s options as China expands its Antarctic operations.

-- Asialink senior advisor Don Greenlees analyses Peter Job’s A Narrative of Denial and Australia’s violation of East Timor.
+- Don Greenlees analyses Peter Job’s A Narrative of Denial: Australia and the Indonesian violation of East Timor.

-- Professorial fellow at La Trobe’s institute for Human Security Dennis Altman interrogates John Ikenberry’s A World Safe for Democracy and the rise of liberal internationalism.
+- Dennis Altman interrogates John Ikenberry’s A World Safe for Democracy and the rise of liberal internationalism.

 Australian Foreign Affairs is published three times a year and seeks to explore – and encourage – debate on Australia’s place in the world and global outlook.